input-output-hk/mithril/docs/devbook/upgrade-repository-dependencies/README.md

 The `update_dependencies.sh` script allows you to update dependencies performing all the steps described in the next chapter.

-It requires having `cargo-edit` installed, which can be done with the following command:
+It requires having `cargo-edit` and `cargo-audit` installed, which can be done with the following command:

 ```
-cargo install cargo-edit
+cargo install cargo-edit cargo-audit
 ```

 To start the update, execute the command below from the root of the repository: